Affine connections and symmetry jets

-On our way we can reprove existence and uniqueness of the Levi-Civita connection of a pseudo-Riemannian metric (\pref{LC}).
-The specificity of pseudo-Riemannian metrics that they admit a unique torsionless compatible connection is due to the fact that the set of affine $2$-jets extending $-I_x$ has the same dimension as the set of $1$-jets of symmetric tensor extending a given non-degenerate symmetric tensor~$g_x$. \\
+As a by-product, we can reprove existence and uniqueness of the Levi-Civita connection of a pseudo-Riemannian metric (\pref{LC}).
+The specificity of pseudo-Riemannian metrics, compared to other tensors like symplectic forms, is that the collection of $2$-jets extending $-I_x$ has the same dimension as the set of $1$-jets of symmetric tensors extending a given non-degenerate symmetric tensor~$g_x$. \\

-We also compare our approach with Kobayashi's correspondence between torsionless affine connections and admissible sections (\cite{K}), that also involves jets.
-Ko\-ba\-ya\-shi's correspondence can easily be extended to connections with torsion by enlarging the class of admissible sections and we show a direct link between Kobayashi's ``admissible'' sections and symmetry jets. \\
+We also compare our approach with Kobayashi's correspondence between torsionless affine connections and admissible sections (\cite{K}).
+The latter can easily be extended to connections with torsion by enlarging the class of admissible sections and we show how an ``admissible'' section naturally induces a symmetry jets and vice-versa.
+In the same spirit, affine connections are a class of Lie algebroid connections and we describe the correspondance between the latter and symmetry jets. \\